mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.2/index.md

   - If you have the `DCOS_CONFIG` environment variable configured:
     - After conversion to the new configuration structure, `DCOS_CONFIG` is no longer honored.
     - _Before_ you call `dcos cluster setup`, you can change the configuration pointed to by `DCOS_CONFIG` using `dcos config set`.
 This command prints a warning message saying the command is deprecated and recommends using `dcos cluster setup`.
+  - CLI modules are cluster-specific and stored in `~/.dcos/clusters/<cluster_id>/subcommands`.
+Therefore you must install a CLI module for each cluster.
+For example, if you connect to cluster 1, and install the Spark module, then connect to cluster 2 which is also running Spark, Spark CLI commands are not available until you install the module for that cluster.

 ## GUI
 The GUI sidebar tabs have been updated to offer a more intuitive experience.

 - The "Deployments" subpage under the "Services" tab has been moved to a toggle-able modal in the "Services" page.
 - The "Security" tab has been removed.
-The "Secrets" tab that used to be under "Security" is now a top-level tab.
+The "Secrets" tab that used to be under "Security" is now a top-level tab. [enterprise type="inline" size="small" /]
 - The "Universe" tab has been renamed to "Catalog" and the "Installed" subpage has been removed.
 - The "System Overview" tab has been renamed to "Overview".